jhlagado/firth/README.md

 The description of compilation given above is fairly straight forward however I let one detail slip past: if Forth was in compile mode, how did the word `;` manage to terminate compile mode and put Forth back into interpret mode again.
 Compile mode, if it was just a word like any other, should have simply looked up `;` in the dictionary and added a pointer to it to the currently being compiled word.

 The reason for this difference from expected behaviour is that `;` is not a word like any other.
-It is a special word called an "immediate" word.
+It is a special word called an _immediate_ word.
 Immediate words are simply words that have their immediate flag set.
-When Forth encounters an immediate word, it executes it straight away in all cases, even when Forth is in compile mode.
-This makes immediate words very powerful meta-programming tools in Forth because they can influence the compilation process itself.
+When Forth encounters an _immediate_ word, it executes it straight away in all cases, even when Forth is in compile mode.
+This makes _immediate_ words very powerful meta-programming tools in Forth because they can influence the compilation process itself.
 This is used to good effect in extending the Forth language itself and in implementing language features such flow-control and looping structures.

 [Back to contents](#contents)

 ### Control structures

+#### Conditional logic

 Conditional code can be written in Forth using the familiar if ... then structure.
-Forth implements this by using immediate words to affect the compilation process.
+Forth implements this by using _immediate_ words to affect the compilation process.
 As a consequence _you can only use these conditional structures inside word definitions_.

 ```
 <test> if <then-clause> endif